benkoshy/pagy/docs/resources/stylesheets.md

 +++ pagy-tailwind.css

-!!!warning Good only for apps using tailwind
+!!!warning Works only with apps using tailwind
 !!!

 ==- CSS Source